Bev Desjarlais: New Democratic Party MP

 Desjarlais challenged Liberal incumbent Elijah Harper for the Churchill riding in the 1997 federal election.
-Although Harper had gained national fame in 1990 for blocking passage of the Meech Lake Accord, he was not a prominent Member of Parliament.
-Desjarlais won by 2,764 votes, and joined twenty other New Democrats on the opposition benches.
+Although Harper had gained national fame in 1990 for blocking passage of the Meech Lake Accord (while he was serving as the NDP member of the Legislative Assembly of Manitoba for Rupertsland), he was not a prominent Member of Parliament.
+Desjarlais won by 2,764 votes and joined twenty other New Democrats on the opposition benches.
 Her opposition to the Canadian gun registry was likely a contributing factor to her victory, as the registry was unpopular in rural Manitoba.

-She held several official responsibilities in the 36th Canadian parliament, including serving as her party's critic for housing and the Treasury Board.
+She held several official responsibilities in the 36th Canadian Parliament, including serving as her party's critic for housing and the Treasury Board of Canada.
 In the latter capacity, she was a prominent supporter of pay equity policies to benefit Canadian women.
 Desjarlais was also chosen as her party's representative on the Commons Transport Committee, and held this position for several years.
-She defeated Harper again in the 2000 election, and was appointed NDP Industry Critic in the following parliament.
+She defeated Harper again in the 2000 election, and NDP leader Alexa McDonough appointed her to be the party's Industry Critic in the following parliament.

 In 2001, she participated in a military training exercise to educate parliamentarians about the Canadian Forces.
-Desjarlais joined the Canadian Air Force for a week, and took part in a search and rescue exercise in Northern Ontario.
-She later supported fellow Manitoba MP Bill Blaikie's campaign to become NDP leader in 2002-03.
+Desjarlais joined the Canadian Air Force for a week, and participated in a search and rescue exercise in Northern Ontario.
+She later supported fellow Manitoba MP Bill Blaikie's campaign to become NDP leader in 2002–03.
 Blaikie finished second against Jack Layton.

 Desjarlais was re-elected in the 2004 election over a strong challenge from Liberal candidate and First Nations leader Ron Evans.
-After the election, she was named NDP critic for Transport, Crown Corporations and the Canadian Wheat Board.
+After the election, she was named NDP critic for Transport, Crown Corporations, and the Canadian Wheat Board in the 38th Canadian Parliament.
 In early 2005, former Assembly of First Nations National Chief Ovide Mercredi announced that he would challenge Desjarlais for the NDP nomination in Churchill.
 He later withdrew the challenge.